 - Learning and Standard mode don’t seem different

 Quality costs money, you know.
-But some users have complained about the app with some saying the app is nothing but trouble, and that they couldn’t activate the self-balancing feature. ]But it didn’t seem like the problem affected everyone.
-Also noted that the learning mode and standard rode more or less the same.
+But some users have complained about the app saying it’s nothing but trouble.
+And that they couldn’t activate the self-balancing feature.
+But it didn’t seem like the problem affected everyone.
+I also noted that the Learning Mode and Standard Mode are more or less the same.

-2. UL 2272 Certified Q2 Tomoloo Hoverboard for Beginners and Kids Review
+7. Q2 Tomoloo Hoverboard for Beginners and Kids Review

 Good for both beginners and kids, the Tomoloo Q2 with Bluetooth boasts boatloads of positive customer reviews on Amazon and elsewhere.
 Even though this hoverboard is made in China, the company (Tomoloo) produces products with verified UL 2272 certification for safety.